 Lipreading is a valuable skill that you can develop, and as with so many things, practice makes perfect.
 Be patient with yourself, and remember it will get easier.
 As you become more accustomed to lipreading, it will feel more natural.

 If you live with hearing loss and find yourself struggling to communicate, it’s important to also get the treatment you need.
 This starts with hearing aids.
-The Lexie Lumen is a great choice for those looking for an affordable, easy-to-purchase hearing aid that performs at a high level.
-The Lumen can be purchased directly online and comes with a risk-free, 45-day trial, ensuring that you will know whether it’s the right choice for you.
+Lexie hearing aids are a great choice for those looking for an affordable, easy-to-purchase hearing aid that performs at a high level.
+Lexie hearing aids can be purchased directly online and comes with a risk-free, 45-day trial, ensuring that you will know whether it’s the right choice for you.